Sectional planters for garden perimeter

-Bespoke manufacture in Metal is the ideal choice when designing planters on a large scale.
+Bespoke manufacture in Metal is the ideal choice for large-scale planters, by designing the planters in sections.

 Production constraints and logistics demand that planters over a certain size will need to be split into more manageable units.
 Rather than abutting multiple smaller planters, fabricating a large planter in sections for on-site assembly is a much neater and usually more cost-effective solution.
 The finished planter looks like it truly ‘belongs in the space’, enhanced by the fact that planting can be continuous and unrestricted across the whole surface area.